 Being a landlord can be a profitable venture, but this means that it comes with tax responsibilities.

 While you don’t need to pay tax on the first £1,000 of your annual income from property rental, thereafter you’ll need to report income on a self-assessment tax return.
 Deductible expenses include things like legal fees, service charges, utility bills etc. Gov.uk have a full tax guide for property rentals.

 You’ll need to pay Class 2 National Insurance if you meet the following criteria:

 Protect the tenant’s deposit

 It’s now a legal requirement to place the tenant’s deposit into a UK government-approved deposit protection scheme.
 Any landlord failing to do this risks fines, and it could also create problems when trying to end the tenancy.

-There are three different deposit schemes – the Deposit Protection Service (DPS), the Tenancy Deposit Scheme (TDS) and mydeposits.
-The one chosen will depend on various circumstances, but the idea with each is to prevent landlords unfairly withholding deposits at the end of a tenancy in the event of a dispute.
+There are three different deposit schemes: the Deposit Protection Service (DPS), the Tenancy Deposit Scheme (TDS) and mydeposits.
+Although each plan has its application, the overall idea is to prevent landlords unfairly withholding deposits at the end of a tenancy in the event of a dispute.

 While being a landlord can reap you great rewards, being responsible for maintaining the property and providing multiple services for the tenants can be expensive if things don’t go to plan.

 MORE THAN landlord insurance can cover you in the event of damages to your property, loss of rent and home emergencies, which aren’t covered in standard packages.